 I also received in the post the Athom 7W RGBWW E27 lamp – JUST as easy – I plugged the lamp into a handy socket, turned it on and – white light.
 I asked my phone to go looking for access points and “tasmota_D3FB8D-7053” appeared.
 I did the same again – pointed the phone to that access point, went to the page at 192.168.4.1 and punched in my normal access point details along with a new name for the lamp (now called athom7w).

 No template to set up – all pre-programmed.
 I’m impressed.
 AND the whites are good – a nice bright white from cold (6000k) to quite warm (3000K) – and the usual range of full RGB colours.
-With a total power consumption of 7W this gives a decent amount of light out, but as I update this blog, I’m also testing the 15w version – see update at the end.
+With a total power consumption of 7W this gives a decent amount of light out, but as I update this blog, I’m also testing the 15w version – see update further down.
 In common with just about all other RGB lights of this wattage I’d describe the whites as bright but the colours as more “decorative” (not that I’m complaining).
-I’d really like to see something with maybe 9w per colour but no doubt that would greatly increase the cost.. the RGB colour of this lamp however beats the pants off the “AWOW” lamps you will see around.
+I’d really like to see something with maybe 9w per colour but no doubt that would greatly increase the cost.. the RGB colour of this lamp however beats the pants off the “AWOW” and quite a few other lamps you will see around.

 While not particularly recommending AliExpress, here is the Athom Store within it.